interkosmos/fortran-sdl2/README.md

 end program main
 ```

-Compile it with:
+Compile it with GNU Fortran:

 ```
 $ gfortran9 -Wall -Wl,-rpath=/usr/local/lib/gcc9/ `sdl2-config --cflags` \
   -o example example.f90 sdl2.o `sdl2-config --libs`
 ```

-The `-Wl,-rpath` parameter may be optional.
+The `-Wl,-rpath` argument may be optional.

 ## Further Examples
 Some demo applications can be found in `examples/`.